Introduction on the Serie A and fantasy football

 How Fantacalcio, the FootballCoin variety, is played

 Here is the main recipe to the fantasy sports of FootballCoin involving Serie A. First of all, you take a fantasy sports system that properly rewards players’ achievements and penalizes them for their mistakes.
-Secondly, you include all of the 20 teams engaged in Serie A in a given season.
+Secondly, you include all of the 20 teams engaged in Italian Serie A in a given season.
 All of the teams’ players are made part of the game.

 The players are given their customary rating, that ranges from 2* to 5* in FootballCoin.
 The ones ranked with 2* constitute the majority of the various leagues in the game.
-These are free options for each of the virtual managers taking part in fantasy football contests.
+These are free options for each of the virtual managers taking part in online fantasy football contests.

 The higher ranked players are represented by collectible cards.
 Those are issued by FootballCoin.
 Each of the cards represents a digital asset that is issued on the game’s own blockchain system.
 Each card exists in limited supply.
 Overall, this means that after the new owner of the card redeems it using XFC cryptocurrency, they become the sole owner of one of a limited amount of cards in circulation, representing a particular player.